Iraqi Arabic Conversational Telephone Speech

 |Citation:||Appen Pty Ltd, Sydney, and Australia.
 Iraqi Arabic Conversational Telephone Speech LDC2006S45.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2006.|

-For an example of the speech contained in this corpus, please list to this sample audio file in wav format.
+For an example of the speech contained in this corpus, please listen to this sample audio file in wav format.